sormeter/ic3-daml-on-ethereum/README.md

 ## Testing the DAML Workflows

-Starting DAML ledger (sandbox and navigator) for testing; this will load up the partial scenario wherein the three primary users + `ETH/USD` and `ETH/EUR` currency pairs have been registered
+Starting DAML ledger (sandbox and navigator) for testing; this will load up the partial scenario wherein the three primary users + `ETH/USD` and `ETH/EUR` currency pairs have been registered.

+From the top-level directory, run:

 ```
 daml start